AvaIre/docs/heroku-guide.md

  * You can find your logs by typing: heroku logs --tail.
 It's recommended to start logging before pushing/start your app.
  * You can run into problems if you didn't install all the requirements, double check your configs or check if skipped a command.

-Furthermore, there are a few futures that aren't working, you can find the list in [this issue](https://github.com/avaire/avaire/issues/56).
+<br>Furthermore, there are a few futures that aren't working, you can find the list in [this issue](https://github.com/avaire/avaire/issues/56).